auth

 Account route specs for cookie-based session management.

-Returns RouteSpec[] — caller applies them to Hono via apply_route_specs.
+Returns RouteSpec[] β€” caller applies them to Hono via apply_route_specs.

-Signup is separate — see signup_routes.ts for invite-gated account creation.
+Session listing/revocation and API token CRUD are on the RPC endpoint β€” see auth/account_actions.ts.
+Signup is in auth/signup_routes.ts.
 Defaults are closed/safe: accounts are created through bootstrap, admin action, or invite.

 • auth/account_schema.ts